sentenial/developer-docs/pages/prodOpenBanking/ob_partnerintegration.md

 Note that:

 * REST APIs can be white labelled as `partnerdomain.com` (you must point your DNS records to the Nuapay infrastructure).
-* The Openbanking ASPSP OAuth Callback domains can be whitelabelled too `callback.partnerdomain.com` (you point your DNS records to the Nuapay infrastructure).
+* The Openbanking ASPSP OAuth Callback domains can be white labelled too `callback.partnerdomain.com` (you point your DNS records to the Nuapay infrastructure).
 * We recommend three callback domains to be registered `callback1.partnerdomain.com`, `callback2.partnerdomain.com` and `callback3.partnerdomain.com`.
-This allows for flexability in routng OAuth responses.
+This allows for flexibility in routng OAuth responses.
 * A 'Powered by Partner' logo/notification can be displayed on the checkout window.

 {% include note.html content="If you want to use Nuapay as a Technical Service Provider and meet the criteria above, please contact your account manager; your domain, callback URLs and any white-labelling will need to be configured as per your requirements." %}